 Building Leadership Capacity

-The MSEL program provides the context in which leadership capacity can flourish and excellent outcomes for individuals and the community can be achieved.
+The MSEL program provides the context and experience in which leadership capacity can flourish and excellent outcomes for individuals and the community can be achieved.

 The MSEL program’s Community Partners engage in leadership by identifying projects that will improve their services.
 MSEL participants engage in leadership by taking initiative, identifying solutions, trialing implementation plans and making recommendations about “good practice.”